INTERVIEW

 University of Melbourne's GPA Calculation

-Adjusts the weighting to give equal emphasis to the two most recent years of study, like shown below:
+Adjusts the weighting to give equal emphasis to the two most recent years of study, as shown below:

 Final Average GPA Year (most recent) = Weighted x2